Skip to Main Content

 Car insurance policies for a police officer’s squad car works differently than a standard car insurance policy.
 Since squad cars are typically not owned by police officers, you likely don’t have a financial interest in the vehicle and won’t be responsible for the auto insurance policy on your squad vehicle.

-Police vehicles are typically insured by the state, county or city that owns them and could be insured under a group policy or may be self-insured by the government.
+That said, police cars are required to have insurance.
+Police vehicles are typically insured by the state, county or city that owns them.
+They could be insured under a group policy or may be self-insured by the government.
 This means police officers have no input on the coverage types or options when it comes to the car insurance they have when they are on duty.

 Auto insurance for personal vehicles owned by police officers

-When you are off duty and using your personal vehicles, you will need a car insurance policy that meets or exceeds your state’s minimum required limits, just like any other driver.
+When you are off duty and using your personal vehicle, you will need a car insurance policy that meets or exceeds your state’s minimum required limits — just like any other driver.
+Auto insurance companies do not sell policies specifically for off-duty officers, but there are several companies that offer discounts for law enforcement professionals.
+When shopping for coverage, simply ask an agent about police car insurance discounts to find out what's available and if you qualify.

-While auto insurance companies do not sell policies specifically for off-duty officers, there are several companies that offer discounts for law enforcement officers.
-Additionally, many insurance companies request your occupation when you ask for a quote.
-Since car insurance companies calculate rates based on risk, officers have a better chance at landing a lower rate.
-Police officers may be viewed as safer drivers, since insurance companies know that they understand the rules of the road and have had extensive driving training.
-When off duty, this means officers may be less likely to cause accidents or file claims.
+And even if you don't mention it upfront, many insurance companies will ask about your occupation when you request a quote.
+Since car insurance companies calculate rates based on risk, officers could have a better chance at landing a lower rate.
+After all, police officers understand the rules of the road and have had extensive driver training.
+When off duty, this could mean officers are less likely to cause accidents or file claims (so long as their driving record and claim history reflect as much).

 What type of coverage should police officers consider?

-In addition to the required minimum coverage, which is focused on liability insurance, there are a number of optional yet common coverage types available to police officers, such as the ones below:
+In addition to the required minimum liability insurance, there are a number of optional coverage types available for further financial protection, such as:

 • Uninsured motorist coverage: This coverage, which is optional in many states, helps pay for your medical bills and related expenses if you are hit by a driver who does not carry insurance coverage.
 Underinsured motorist coverage is similar and helps fill in gaps if you are hit by a driver who has insurance, but not enough to cover the damages or injuries they caused.

-• Collision coverage: Collision is an optional vehicle coverage that is part of full coverage car insurance that helps pay for damage to your vehicle after it collides with something, regardless of whether you or another driver causes the accident.
-Collision coverage comes with a deductible, which means you’ll have to pay a certain amount out of pocket before insurance kicks in to cover the damage after an approved claim.
+• Collision coverage: Collision insurance is typically part of a full coverage car insurance policy and helps pay for damage to your vehicle if it collides with something, regardless of whether you or another driver causes the accident.
+Collision coverage comes with a deductible — a set amount of damage you agree to pay out of pocket in the event of an approved claim.

-• Comprehensive coverage: The other key part of full coverage car insurance, comprehensive coverage covers damage to your vehicle caused by most things other than a collision (and includes coverage if you hit a deer).
-If you live in a state where natural disasters are quite common, comprehensive coverage can help pay for any damages caused by certain severe weather such as hail, floods, and winds.
-Additionally, comprehensive insurance will cover damages from fire, theft, hitting an animal and vandalism.
+• Comprehensive coverage: The other key part of full coverage car insurance, comprehensive insurance covers damage to your vehicle caused by things other than a collision.
+If you live in a state where natural disasters are common, comprehensive coverage can help pay for damage caused by severe weather such as hail, floods and hurricanes.
+Additionally, comprehensive insurance will cover damage from fire, theft, hitting an animal and vandalism.
 Comprehensive coverage also carries a deductible.

 An independent insurance agent can help you understand how these coverage types work in more depth so that you can build a robust and effective policy.